grum-tez/archetype-docs/docs/reference/declarations.md

 ### Keywords

-A keyword is an reserved identifier that cannot be used as identifier, unless it is prefixed by the `%` character.
+A keyword is a reserved identifier that cannot be used as identifier, unless it is prefixed by the `%` character.

 For example, [`transfer`](/docs/reference/instructions#transfer) is the builtin instruction to call an external contract; in order to declare an entrypoint named `transfer`, prefix it with `%`: